 Keep your local residential address current through Bear Facts.
 It must be updated every time you move.

 - Maintain full-time enrollment.

 - Get Berkeley International Office approval before a withdrawal from UC Berkeley.

 If for some reason you must reduce your enrollment below full-time units or withdraw from your program, you are required to have approval from BIO before doing so.

 - Attend the school noted on your I-20.

 You must have a current, valid I-20 from the school you are attending.
-If you transfer from another school to UC Berkeley, the transfer process must be completed at the Check-in Meetings before the semester begins.
-If you miss the Check-in meeting, see an advisor in Berkeley International Office immediately.
+If you transfer from another school to UC Berkeley, the transfer process must be completed before the semester begins.
+If you have any questions about this process, please email NIF@berkeley.edu.

 - Keep your I-20 valid at all times.